Skip to main content

 Fraud preventionDetecting and preventing fraudulent transactions

 Key Point: If a sub-merchant processes fraudulent transactions and disappears, the PayFac (not the sponsor bank) absorbs the chargeback losses first.
+See Chargeback Lifecycle for the detailed dispute process.

 Responsibility Flow